xsh00/Narratium_Cloud/README.md

 - **Visual Memory Management**: React Flow-powered session tracing and branching.
 - **Character Cards & Lore**: Compatible with SillyTavern cards, manage everything in one place.

-For detailed installation and setup instructions, please refer to our [Getting Started Guide](./docs/GETTING_STARTED.md).

 | Narratium vs. Other AI Roleplay Platforms |
 | :---------------------------------------- |